vtomasr5/our-postgresql-setup/README.md

 # Viewing cluster status

-You can run `crm_mon -Afr` on any node to see the current state of the cluster and all resources in it.
+You can run `sudo crm_mon -Afr` on any node to see the current state of the cluster and all resources in it.
 Press `^c` to quit.

+Commands for playing with the cluster:
+1. Force a failover in pg01 node: `sudo crm node standby pg01` (or pg02)
+2. Cleanup corosync messages: `sudo crm resource cleanup Postgresql`
+3. Return a node back online: `sudo crm node online pg01` (perhaps you may need to start the postgresql manually)

 # Connecting to PostgreSQL